 Looking smartly at ourselves (not just at our smartphones)

-The best experts from around the world present simple and effective tips for healthy gadget use for families.
-It’s a ParentCircle Exclusive.
+Experts from around the world share simple but effective tips on healthy gadget use for families.
+This is a ParentCircle exclusive.

 Selfitis.
 Nomophobia.
 FOMO.